-The 2018 NASEM report found limited evidence on the effectiveness of e-cigarettes to promote quitting.2,78-82 Additionally, e-cigarettes are not approved as quit aids by the U.S. Preventative Service Task Force or the FDA.
+E-cigarettes are also not approved as quit aids by the FDA or the U.S. Preventative Service Task Force.

-While some evidence supports the use of e-cigarettes as quit devices, recent research suggests that their efficacy for quitting is overstated.
+While some evidence supports the use of e-cigarettes as quit devices, recent research suggests that their efficacy for quitting is likely overstated.25